Never Surrender High-Top: Political response

 Michael Tyler, Joe Biden's campaign communications director, stated that Trump's sneakers were the "closest he'll get to any Air Force 1s ever again for the rest of his life".

 Gun control advocate David Hogg purchased the domain shoptrumpsneakers.com, redirecting the website to The Shotline, a service allowing users to send an automated call to members of Congress, urging gun reform using the voice of mass shooting victims through generative audio.

 Fashion industry response

 Fashion industry writer Derek Guy wrote that the promotion was "embarrassing", comparing French president Emmanuel Macron and British prime minister Rishi Sunak's formality to the event.

 Media response

 The Never Surrender High-Top was satirized in a Saturday Night Live sketch entitled "Trump Sneakers".
 In the sketch—a fictitious film trailer for White Men Can Trump, host Shane Gillis portrays an office worker who discovers the sneakers, granting him the ability to mislead those around him of his accomplishments.
 In a Weekend Update segment, Michael Che quipped that the Never Surrender High-Top is worn by "the guy getting dragged off your flight".

-Fox News contributor Raymond Arroyo suggested on The Big Weekend Show that African American voters would vote for Trump because "they're into sneakers".
+Fox News contributor Raymond Arroyo suggested on The Big Weekend Show that African American voters would vote for Trump in the 2024 United States presidential election because "they're into sneakers".